IKHMedia/liquidsoap-radioplus-and-EMF/README.md

 I have Broken Down which feeds I am currently using on my Barix Exstreamer 100

-CH 0 WFDL-AM
+CH 0
+WFDL-AM

-CH 1 WFDL-FM
+CH 1
+WFDL-FM

-CH 2 WSJY-FM
+CH 2
+WSJY-FM

+CH 3
+WNNO-FM

-CH 3WNNO-FM
+CH 4
-CH 4 K-Love Eras
+K-Love Eras

+CH 5
-CH 5 K-Love 2000s
+K-Love 2000s

+CH 6
-CH 6 K-Love 2010s
+K-Love 2010s

-CH 7 K-Love
+CH 7
+K-Love

 Please be aware that I do admit that I do rotate from time to time but I decided to make it easy and simple so I included my entire project including the entire liquidsoap files for the entire simulcast.